 The ModularExpOffload function offloads modular exponentiation from a cryptographic service provider to a hardware accelerator.
 The cryptographic service provider will check in the registry for the value HKLM\Software\Microsoft\Cryptography\ExpoOffload that can be the name of a DLL.
 The cryptographic service provider uses LoadLibrary to load that DLL and calls GetProcAddress to get the OffloadModExpo entry point in the DLL specified in the registry.
 The cryptographic service provider uses the entry point to perform all modular exponentiations for both public and private key operations.
 Two checks are made before a private key is offloaded.
-Note that to use DSSENH in a FIPS compliant manner, this function should not be used.
+Note that to use DSSENH in a FIPS compliant manner, this function should only be used if the hardware accelerator is FIPS validated.